 Climate change is affecting all individuals on a global scale, and its effects have been especially severe in India.
 “Climate change is not just the government’s responsibility.
 Everybody must contribute to the cause,” said Mhetar.

 Mhetar added, “We are part of the reason for the negative impact of climate change because we are using vehicles and air conditioners, and are heavy electricity consumers.”
 He further explained that the government’s steps towards having a better future would be more impactful if every individual starts to contribute by offsetting some of their consumption with renewable energy like installing a solar system on their roof.

 Chada also echoed the same thoughts.
 She said, “Shifting from coal-based energy to solar energy; homeowners will contribute towards a better environment while saving money on power bills monthly.”

 According to Mercom India Research’s Q2 2020 India Solar Market Update, residential solar installations made up for just about 3% of the total rooftop solar installed in India during the quarter.
 Mercom expects the growth in this segment to be two-fold year-over-year.

-Contact us if you are planning to install solar on your rooftop – email@example.com
+Contact us by filling out this form if you are planning to install a rooftop solar system for your home.

 Harsh is a staff reporter at Mercom India.
 Previously with Indian Express, he has covered general interest stories.
 He holds a Masters Degree in Journalism from Symbiosis Institute of Media and Communication, Pune.